avinashredyy/sass-demo-website/README.md

 2. Maps - Create($fontWeights: ("regular": 400 );) and use(font-weight: map-get($fontWeights, bold);) Maps

 3. Partials are used when we dont want to make changes to the main.css files itself directly.
 We create another scss file with a prefix of '\_'.
-For ex. '\_reset.scss' and import it into our main.scss file.
+For ex. '\_reset.scss' and import it into our main.scss file

+4. Functions are created where we return the get-map function and the associated value.
+Then we can use it by passing in a valid argument to get the associated value of the argument from the map.